-Will Tori Spelling Husband Dean McDermott Goes To Jail For Child Support Dodge?
+Will Tori Spelling’s Husband Dean McDermott Go To Jail For Child Support Dodge?

-Tori Spelling’s husband Dean McDermott had until today to pay up at least fifty percent of the back child support and alimony payments that he owes his ex, Mary Jo Eustace.
-If the court does not get notification tomorrow morning, west coast time that McDermott paid up, then he is in contempt of court, and will be picked up with a warrant from criminal court.
+Tori Spelling’s husband Dean McDermott had until today to pay up at least 50 percent of the back child support and alimony payments that he owes his ex, Mary Jo Eustace.
+If the court does not get notification tomorrow morning, West Coast time, that McDermott paid up, then he is in contempt of court, and will be picked up with a warrant from criminal court.

 Dean McDermott told the judge in court last week that he has fallen on hard times, and does not have the ability to pay his ex wife, Mary Jo Eustace for the back support for their son Jack McDermott, says the Inquisitr.
 The judge explained to Dean McDermott that this is now a criminal matter and asked him if he needed a legal aid lawyer, as McDermott did not bring a private lawyer with him, and McDermott said yes.
 Sources say that Dean McDermott looked scared and sweaty as the judge told him that it would be up to Eustace if he ends up in jail.
-It seems that the only way McDermott, now a father of six, will stay out of jail is if his wife, Tori Spelling asks her mother, Candy Spelling, for money.
+It seems that the only way McDermott, now a father of six, will stay out of jail is if his wife, Tori Spelling, asks her mother, Candy Spelling, for money.
 McDermott and Spelling just welcomed their sixth child into the world last week.

 When the chicness is just too much sometimes a pregger just needs to sit down!
 Styling @sethchernoff dress @marcjacobs shoes @stuartweitzman purse @hermes bump @torispelling & @imdeanmcdermott #dressthebump #hautepregger